Naming an LLC

 - Name Cannot Include Indicators of Other Business Types - In addition to including “LLC” or “limited liability company,” you may not include any words that refer to different types of business entities.
 For example, an LLC cannot include the word “incorporated” in its business name.

-- Don’t Include Any Words That Refer to Specialized Businesses – Your business name must accurately reflect your products and/or services.
-If you do not operating a bank, medical facility, legal services company, etc. — do not use any words that would indicate otherwise.
+- Don’t Include Any Words That Refer to Specialized Businesses - Your business name must accurately reflect your products and/or services.
+If you don't operate a bank, medical facility, legal services company, etc. — do not use any words that would indicate otherwise.

 Avoiding Common Mistakes